Deer

 In many deer species, which live in cold climates, the summer pelt is reddish-brown, whereas the winter pelt is greyish.

-A larger deer male is called a stag, a female a hind, and a young a kid or a calf.
-An exception is the huge moose (Alces alces), where a male is a bull, a female a cow.
+A larger deer male is called a stag, a female a hind, and a young a kid.
+An exception is the huge moose (Alces alces), where a male is a bull, a female a cow, and a young a calf.
 A smaller deer male is called a buck, a female a doe, a young a fawn.
 A group of deer is a herd.

 Resting spotted deer stag (Axis axis) with antlers in velvet, Ranthambhor National Park, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)